-Keefe Mitman is a sophomore at Columbia College (’19) and is a prospective Mathematics and Physics double major.
+Keefe Mitman is a junior in Columbia College (’19) and is a prospective Mathematics and Physics double major.
 He is particularly interested in the roles of gravity in relation to quantum mechanics and discovering a grand unified theory.
 After graduating from Columbia University, he hopes to go on to graduate school, earn his PhD, and enter academia.
 On campus, Keefe is the Hiking president of Columbia’s Outdoor Orientation Program, a tutor for One-to-One tutoring, and a devout member of Columbia’s Society of Physics Students.
 Other interests include particle physics research, exploring New York City, and sunset walks.

-Marcel Dupont is a freshman in Columbia College (’20) studying Biochemistry.
+Marcel Dupont is a sophomore in Columbia College (’20) studying Biochemistry.
 On campus, he is a health educator for PHE and works in the Stockwell Lab researching small-molecule inhibitors for use in Glioblastoma multiforme.
 In high school, he did research in an RNA lab at the University of Chicago.
 His passions are aviation, birds, and table tennis.
 He hopes to pursue a career in medicine and research.

 Director of Philanthropy:

-Ayesha Chhugani is freshman in SEAS (‘20) and is hoping to major in Financial Engineering with a possible concentration in Computer Science.
+Ayesha Chhugani is sophomore in SEAS (‘20) and is hoping to major in Financial Engineering with a possible concentration in Computer Science.
 On campus, Ayesha is also part of CU INFORMS and Club Tennis.
 Beyond her interests in science, she is interested in foreign affairs, entrepreneurship, exploring restaurants with her friends, and watching reality TV shows.
 In the near future, she hopes to get involved in research on campus under the Center for Financial Engineering.

 Organizational Committee Members:

-Jennifer Fan is a junior in Columbia College (’18) majoring in Financial Economics and Visual Arts.
+Jennifer Fan is a senior in Columbia College (’18) majoring in Financial Economics and Visual Arts.
 Outside of her studies and in addition to painting and drawing, she enjoys listening to music, swimming, and traveling to different cities with family and friends.
 In the future, she hopes to travel to Europe and visit the Louvre in Paris, France.

-Catherine Zhang is a junior in Columbia College (’18), majoring in Biology and concentrating in Environmental Science.
+Catherine Zhang is a senior in Columbia College (’18), majoring in Biology and concentrating in Environmental Science.
 After graduating from Columbia, she wants to get her PhD in biology and go into academia.
 She enjoys morning Trader Joe’s runs, traveling, and watching 30 Rock.

-Oliver J. Wang is currently a freshman in Columbia College studying Physics and Economics.
+Oliver J. Wang is currently a sophomore in Columbia College studying Physics and Economics.
 Though he’s not sure what he wants to do in the future, in the past, he has done research in the fields of molecular biology, astrophysics, and particle physics.
 He joined CSR with the hopes of spreading awareness of the impact of science, and getting more students around the community engaged with the science research being conducted on campus.
 He is currently an Organizational Committee Member (OCM) on CSR, and is in the process of planning several exciting activities down the road!

 Winni Yang is an enthusiastic, dedicated, and motivated pre-medical student intending on becoming a future pediatric cardiothoracic surgeon.
-She is currently a first-year in Columbia College pursuing a degree in biochemistry and philosophy.
+She is currently a sophomore in Columbia College pursuing a degree in biochemistry and philosophy.
 In the past, she has been involved in numerous research and clinical experiences that have enriched her knowledge in medicine as well as sparked her passion in healthcare.
 She currently enjoys working for Columbia University’s volunteer ambulance corps and serving her own community.
 She is also involved in Columbia’s Red Cross Club where she serves as the Blood Drive Coordinator.
 During her free time, she enjoys playing classical music on the piano (especially Chopin and Rachmaninoff), listening to music, attending music festivals and concerts, jogging around the neighborhood, going on spontaneous food adventures in New York City, and spending quiet mornings reading at odd locations with a cup of coffee in hand.